chaseottofy/nextjs-blog/README.md

 - 90% of the CSS is modularized and scoped to the component it's used in.
 - The rest ( resets / variables / global ) are in the `styles` folder.
-- There is also one instance of third party CSS imported in `@app/posts/[slug]/page.tsx` for the code blocks.

 ## Linting